+Our goal is to understand what really lies behind the tameness of definable sets in valued fields and to describe this axiomatically, thereby providing a basement for research in several directions of non-archimedean geometry.
+In the present paper, we introduce the framework called `Hensel minimality' which is very natural and readily verifiable from Ax--Kochen/Ershov type results.
+Moreover, it has strong consequences that were previously not expected to follow from such basic axioms.

-In the 60s and 70s, various results were obtained providing rather precise control over arbitrary definable sets in the fields $\QQ_p$ of $p$-adic numbers and in fields $k((t))$ of formal Laurent series with coefficients in a field $k$ of characteristic $0$ \cite{AK1,AK2,AK3,Cohen,Ersov,Mac}.
-Based on those, Denef \cite{Denef} solved a question of Serre \cite{Serre} on the rationality of certain Poincar\'e series and in this way established a strong connection between number theory, arithmetic geometry, and model theory of valued fields.
-This connection became a driving motivation for the further development of that model theory \cite{Pas,Basarab}, and in the late 90s, it became the fundament for motivic integration \cite{DLinvent,DL}, an integration theory on arc spaces of varieties measuring definable subsets using the model theory of $k((t))$, an approach which turned out to be useful in particular for the study of (invariants of) singularities \cite{DLBarc}.
-Those connections of model theory of valued fields to number theory, arithmetic geometry and singularity theory are the motivation for our present work.
-Our goal was to understand what really lies behind tameness of definable sets in valued fields and to describe this axiomatically, thereby providing a fundament for further research in that direction.
+Let us begin by describing some history of definable sets in valued fields and their uses for $p$-adic and motivic integration, geometry, and for diophantine applications.
+From the 60s on, various results were obtained providing rather precise control over semi-algebraic definable sets in the fields $\QQ_p$ of $p$-adic numbers and in fields $k\llp t\rrp$ of formal Laurent series with coefficients in a field $k$ of characteristic $0$ by Ax, Kochen, Ershov, Cohen, Macintyre and others \cite{AK1,AK2,AK3,Ersov,Cohen,Ersov,Mac}.
+Based on those, Denef \cite{Denef} solved a rationality question of Serre \cite{Serre} which established a strong connection between number theory and the geometry of $p$-adic definable sets.
+This in turn became a motivation for the further development of the model theory of valued fields \cite{Pas,Basarab}, of motivic integration \cite{DLinvent,DL} (an integration theory on arc spaces of varieties), and for the study of singularities and of Berkovich spaces by Hrushovski and Loeser among others \cite{Baty-Moreau,DLBarc,HruL}.
+The model theoretic approach also brought Fubini and Fourier to motivic integrals \cite{CLoes, CLexp, HK} which was key to applications to the Langlands program \cite{CHL,Casselman-Cely-Hales}.
+Recently, semi-algebraic and subanalytic $p$-adic geometry has led to point counting results analogous to Pila--Wilkie point counting and Yomdin's parameterization results \cite{CCL-PW,CFL, PW, YY}.
+Also applications to Lipschitz stratifications were obtained for semi-algebraic and subanalytic sets from non-archimedean geometry \cite{Halup}.
+See \cite{Bel} for a more extensive panorama of results.
+These historical results are all based on concrete settings like semi-algebraic and subanalytic geometry; we open them up by providing a natural axiomatic and more general framework.